 In this paper we explore the alternative approach of methods based on IS, making use of the likelihood approximations described earlier in this section.
 These IS methods are outlined in section 2.
-However, IS is also not readily applicable to high dimensional parameter spaces, so in section 3 we look at extensions to the IS methods based on SMC.
-In section 2 we note the good empirical performance of an inexact-approximate method; such approaches are examined in more detail in section 4.
-We note that all of the algorithms presented later in the paper are viable alternatives to the MCMC approaches to parameter estimation described in this section, and may outperform the corresponding MCMC approach in some cases.
+In section 2 we note the good empirical performance of an inexactapproximate method and examine such approaches in more detail.
+As IS is itself not readily applicable to high dimensional parameter spaces, in section 3 we look at natural extensions to the IS methods based on SMC.
+Particular care is required when considering approximations within iterative algorithms: we provide a preliminary study of approximation in this context demonstrating theoretically that the resulting error can be controlled uniformly in time, under very favorable assumptions.
+This, and the associated empirical study are intended to provide motivation and proof of concept; caution is still required if approximation is used within such methods in practice but the results presented suggest that further investigation is warranted.
+The algorithms presented later in the paper are viable alternatives to the MCMC approaches to parameter estimation described in this section, and may outperform the corresponding MCMC approach in some cases.
 In particular they all automatically make use of a population of points, an idea previously explored in the MCMC context by Caimo and Friel (2011) and Friel (2013).
-In section 5 we draw conclusions.
+In section 4 we draw conclusions.